-אסתר and ות?
-Whv המלך does עלמה sound so depressed in How do we ?ההלת understand what the passionate love songs of שיר השירים are doing in Tanach?
-How are איכה's descriptions the destroyed, desolate Ierusalem still relevant today?
-We will address what is unique about each of the five גילות, studying the text and historical context of each מגילה; the themes unique to each; and uncovering new insights into these already well-known פרים.
-Sefer Ezra RAV ZVI RON Do these sound familiar: a high intermarriage rate; massive ignorance of Torah and Hebrew; widespread Shabbat desecration; and antagonistic neighbors in Eretz Yisrael?
-Sound eerily like Jewish life today?
-Learn about the challenges faced by Bnei Yisrael as they returned from decades of exile in Babvlonia and attempted to restart lewish life in Israel.
+are 's descriptions of the destroyed, desolate Jerusalem still relevant today?
+We will address what is unique about each of the five , studying the text and historical context of each ; the themes unique to each; and uncovering new insights into these already well-known .
+Sefer Ezra RAV ZVI RON Do these sound familiar: a high intermarriage rate; massive ignorance of Torah and Hebrew; widespread Shabbat desecration; antagonistic and neighbors in Eretz Yisrael?
+Sound eerily like Jewish life today? about Learn challenges faced by Bnei Yisrael as they returned from decades of exile in Babylonia and attempted to restart Jewish life in Israel.

 We will see how Ezra and Nechemia led the Jewish people in a new era and dealt with problems that we still face today.

-"Nach Yomi" Program

-COORDINATOR: TBA

-Our "Nach Yomi" program enables you to gain familiarity with all of Nach, as you go through it one perek a day.
-Many Midreshet students continue beyond their year in Israel and do a Dio on all of Nach!
-See Rav Eitan for details on when the program will begin.

-The Wisdom of Mishlei

-BRACHA KROHN / SHANA BET

-A special hour focusing on the wisdom in Sefer Mishlei, topic by topic.
+The Wisdom of Mishlei Bracha Krohn / Shana Bet A special hour focusing on the wisdom in Sefer Mishlei, topic by topic.
 Each week, we will learn pesukim relating to a theme and discuss that issue's relevance in our lives, looking at classic and contemporary sources.
 Shlomo ha-Melech's insight will blow you away!

-HALACHAH SECTION I: Contemporary Halachah
+Halachah Section I: Contemporary Halachah

 Halachah on Campus & at Work

 RAV RAFI ROSENBLUM

 What should I do if my college roommate isn't Jewish, but she just turned the light on in our room?

 What if she is Jewish?
 Can I join my co-workers if they are going out to a non-kosher restaurant?
 Can I eat anything?
 Can I submit my friend's research paper as my own (halachically)?
 What if my friend did that - should I say something?
 When am I allowed to be alone at work with a male co-worker (if ever)?
 This class will deal with practical issues that will arise in college and beyond and prepare you for that eventuality.
 Did They Do the Right Thing?
-Analyzing Halachah in Historical Situations
+Analyzing Halachah in Historical Situations RAV ELI WAGNER / MEETS SUN + THU NIGHTS